 The criteria below provide a rough guide as to what the Admissions Selector is looking for from candidates.
 These elements will be taken into consideration alongside your overall mark and UCAS application form.

-- ability to present alternative views and assess them
+- shows an ability to present alternative views and assess them

 Mathematics (for all candidates)

 - ability to manipulate, interpret and analyse data